Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis V2 Lights

-And though it’s not the lightest at 65 lbs, it does come with an (albeit slightly clunky) folding mechanism that allows you to collapse the scooter down for transportation in a car trunk.
+And though it’s not the lightest at 65 lbs, it does come with an (albeit slightly clunky) folding mechanism that allows you to collapse the scooter down for transportation.
 Just don’t expect to carry it up multiple flights of stairs.

 Mantis V2 Folded Frame

-This heft is there for a reason, however: it can support a load capacity of 265 lbs, making it a more welcoming proposition for heavier riders.
-Its tall handlebars are also good news for riders over 6 feet.
+This heft is there for a reason, however: it can support a load capacity of up to 265 lbs, making it a more welcoming proposition for heavier riders.
+Its tall handlebars are also good news for riders over 6 ft.
+I'm 6'1″ and found it comfortable ride.

 Mantis V2 Durable Frame